zhijieshen-bjtu/PanoFormer/README.md

 # PanoFormer
-This is the official implementation of Panoformer, so stay tuned!
+This is the pytorch implementation of Panoformer, so stay tuned!